-Each BxEntity can be activated within a ByStarAutonomyAssertionVirtualMachine (BxAutonomyAssertionVirtua The representation of a BxEntity in a BxAutonomyAssertionVirtualMachine is called a ByStarServiceObject (BxServiceObject).
+Each BxEntity can be activated within a ByStarAutonomyAssertionVirtualMachine (BxAutonomyAss The representation of a BxEntity in a BxAutonomyAssertionVirtualMachine is called a ByStarServiceObject (BxServiceObject).
 A ByStarServiceObject maps to a Unix account and a user-id.
-The BxServiceObject can have any ByStarServiceCapability that BxAutonomyAssertionVirtualMachine offers.
+The BxServiceObject can have any ByStarServiceCapability

 Currently, ByStarServiceCapability is one of the capabilities enumerated in figure ??.